Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 **Variables** allow you to store data in an *object* (strings, numbers, arrays). *Variables* are  *assigned*.
 A variable name consists of letters and numbers.
 It must start with a lowercase letter.
 It cannot contain spaces.
 Variables ARE NOT THEMSELVES OBJECTS (They CAN be objects, though?).
 Variables are names that point to values?
 The value is the Object.

-**Instance Variables** - These are variables that are accessable to one instance of a class.
-In the clase of several instances of a class existing simultaneously, each instance will only be able to access it's own variables.
+**Instance Variables** - These are variables that are accessible to one instance of a class.
+In the case of several instances of a class existing simultaneously, each instance will only be able to access it's own variables.

 **Argument** - An *argument* is the data that is passed into a *method*.
 In `puts("yo!")` `puts` is the method and `` "yo!" `` is the *argument*.
 If a method requires an argument it must have parentheses ( ‘puts()’ for example).
 Some methods don’t require an argument and therefore don’t need parentheses (‘gets’ for example can be written by itself.